Introduction

 4. Challenges of Relying Too Much on AI

-I always advise businesses to use AI as a tool, not an oracle.
-The smartest companies know when to trust AI and when to rely on human judgment.
+Businesses always emphasize using AI as a tool instead of treating it as an oracle.
+The best companies know when to depend upon AI systems and when to depend upon human decision-making.

 5. The Future: How to Use AI Without Losing Human Judgment

-Promote Critical Thinking: Do not use AI reports at face value.
+- Promote Critical Thinking: Avoid accepting AI reports as they stand without further examination.
 Humans must analyze and validate all data.

-Set Ethical AI Guidelines: Companies must create policies for the ethical use of AI.
+Set Ethical AI Guidelines: Organizations need to develop guidelines that ensure the ethical use of artificial intelligence.

 You can also check our blog on How AI Is Completely Changing the Game in Cybersecurity